amgarton47/CS62data-structures/Git/project/README.md

   And, again, enter a comment (including "STEP 4:") to describe the changes you have made.

-* review the git log to confirm that all the changes have infact been made
+* review the git log to confirm that all of these changes have infact been made
   ```
   git log
   ```
-### Step 5 - Merge the (now conflicting) updates
+### Step 5 - Merge the (now conflicted) branches back into *master*

 This is a two step process:
-1. update personal branch to be based on the latest updates in *master* (which has been updated since your branch was created).
+1. update personal branch to be based on the latest updates in *master* (which has been updated since this branch was created).
 2. update *master* to include the (now consistent) updates from your branch.

+Note: The command `git merge branch1` when executed in *branch2* will update *branch2* to include changes made to *branch1*.

 Each person, working on their own machine, will, _in their own branch_: